-The Site Festival launch is in April which will feature performances, exhibition openings and events taking place on the night in town culminating with the Site Festival after party which will bring independent London based music collectives and bands to SVA to perform into the early hours…
+The Site Festival will feature performances, exhibition openings and events taking place on the night in town culminating with the Site Festival after party which will bring independent London based music collectives and bands to SVA to perform into the early hours…

-Stroud’s Site Festival Open Studios will be held 13th -14th June and 20th -21st June and will feature over 80 artists in 50 locations across the district.
-T
+Stroud’s Site Festival Open Studios will be moved to 18-19th & 25th-26th September and will feature over 80 artists in 50 locations across the district.

 See one of the largest collections of naturalised snowdrops in the country at Painswick Rococo Gardens.